 According to the company, the desired outcome is an enterprise that leaves an Enterprise Supplier Development (ESD) programme empowered to survive and thrive in the business world.

-Old Mutual Investment Group – empowerment fund with a focus on large scale businesses with potential for high impact, for example, businesses in the alternative energy sector.
+Old Mutual Investment Group – an empowerment fund with a focus on large scale businesses with potential for high impact, for example, businesses in the alternative energy sector.

 Masisizane Fund – provides development funding and business support with a specific focus on black-owned businesses.